International Programs in Sustainable DevelopmentsIn no country

-the world digitalization – using big data, artificial intelligence or Industry 4.0 – is as advanced as in China.
-It now encompasses
+in the world digitalization – using big data, artificial intelligence or Industry 4.0 – is as advanced as in China.
+It now

-all areas of life: communication, education, media, entertainment, medicine, trade, and industry.
-The downside of this technological
+encompasses all areas of life: communication, education, media, entertainment, medicine, trade, and industry.
+The downside

-explains the political motivations and strategies driving digitalization and describes who the key players are and how politics
+lecture explains the political motivations and strategies driving digitalization and describes who the key players are and

-and industry interact.
-It also gives an insight into everyday "life in the cloud", which is dominated by a few super apps
+how politics and industry interact.
+It also gives an insight into everyday "life in the cloud", which is dominated by a few

 Ingrid